 Setting Long-term goals, saving

 By preparing young men for the financial realities of being independent, we feel they become better equipped to fully integrate into the community as they become adults.
-Using the program as an incentive, we also expect to see an increase in compliance during their stay in an out-of-home placement.
+Using the program as an incentive, we also expect to see an increase in compliance during their stay.
 Youth will be able to earn funds additional to their weekly allowances by complying with rules, school attendance, and their specific program directives as proscribed by their treatment team.

 The Financial Literacy program allows a resident to accrue additional weekly funds by complying IN ENTIRETY to his program for the week.
-This includes, but is not limited to, school attendance, returning on time from passes, not having any police contacts or new charges, no fighting, no drug use, complying with group home programming, complying with court directives, doing chores, non-compliance with group home cell phone policies and group home rules, and complying with all rules as outlined in his probationary/parole guidelines.
-The week, for calculating purposes, closes at the end of business each Friday.
+This includes, but is not limited to, school attendance, returning on time from passes, not having any police contacts or new charges, no fighting, no drug use, complying with group home programming, complying with court directives, doing chores, compliance with group home cell phone policies and group home rules, and complying with all rules as outlined in his probationary/parole guidelines.

 The matching fund will be forfeited by the resident if he leaves the program as AWOL, leaves the program due to new charges, or otherwise does not complete the program in a positive way.